- Is your software a medical device?

 It specifies required activities for each process of the software lifecycle based on the risk level the software presents to patients and users.
 It establishes a software safety classification system that divides medical software into three safety classes.
 As the risk level increases, so too does the number of required activities.

-The three medical software safety classes according to IEC 62304:
+The 3 medical software safety classes according to IEC 62304:

 Medical device software developed in accordance with these standards is more likely to comply with current international regulations and achieve market approval.